timwonderer/timwonderer/README.md

-Hi, I’m Tim.
+# Hi, I’m Tim.

-I’m a high school chemistry and computer science teacher who builds software for real classrooms.
+I’m a current full-time high school chemistry and computer science teacher.
+I enjoy solving classroom and school-based problems by designing apps that are practical and reliable.

-I believe teachers shouldn’t have to adapt to software that wasn’t designed for them.
-If the tool doesn’t exist, I’ll build it.

-My work combines:
+Because I am a classroom teacher who just happens to write apps for fun, my work mostly revolves around:
 * Education
 * Software engineering
 * Learning science
 * Systems thinking
 * Human-centered design

-⸻
+* Ethical AI Interactions

-Current Project
+## Current Project

-Classroom Token Hub
+### Classroom Token Hub
+> [!NOTE]
+> As of June 14, 2026, Classroom Token Hub Version 1 has entered retirement with the release of v1.10.0.
+Version 1 will no longer be actively maintained but remain stable and production-ready.
+See project repository for more information.

 A production web application that helps teachers run classroom economies while making economic systems visible, fair, and understandable for students.

-Originally built for my own classroom, it has grown into a complete platform featuring:
+It was originally built out of spite and annoyance because exisiting platforms are pretty terrible (in my opinion anyway).
+It was never my intention to build a full-featured platform that has:

 * multi-tenant architecture
 * financial ledger